Osteoporosis Doctor in Edinburg and Mission, TX

 Osteoporosis is characterized by fragile, weakened bones that make fractures more likely.
 Back pain, height loss, and a tilted posture are some of the signs of osteoporosis.
 Medications that decrease bone loss and promote bone formation, as well as dietary and lifestyle changes may be used to treat osteoporosis.
 Improvements include sufficient calcium and vitamin D intake, weight-bearing activity, etc. It’s vital to talk to a healthcare provider if you have any osteoporosis symptoms or are worried about your risk of getting the disease.
 Visit us today at Catalyst Medical Group, where Dr. Padmini Bhadriraju, MD, and her team will provide you with the right care.
 For more information, contact us or schedule an appointment online.
-We are conveniently located at 5215 S McColl Rd Edinburg, TX 78539.
+We have convenient locations to serve you in Edinburg TX, and Mission TX.

 Table of Contents: